pkncoder/pkncoder/README.md

 5. [Kia's Cottage](#kiascottage)

 ## More About Me <a name="moreaboutme"></a>
-As I said, my username is pkncoder, however my name is Kia.
-I use (she/her) pronouns.
-And currently attend Perkins High School.
+As I said, my name is Kia, but my username here is pknocder.
+Fun fact!
+My username came from my steam account's randomly generated username as "pkngamer," and I have molded that username to lots of things (pkner being the un-specialized one).

 ## Contributions <a name="contributions"></a>
-I currently only contribute to the Perkins Pirates FRC Robotics (7165) team as a programmer for our robot.
-I would like to use programming more in my community.
+I currently work with the Perkins Pirates Robotics team.
+We go to First Robotics Competitions (FRC) under the ID number 7165.
+I help by programming the robot and trying to make a breadcrum path for any future programmers!

 ## Languages <a name="languages"></a>
 I know a variety of programming languages, and don't plan on stopping on learning more!
 Also, I am including scripting and web languages since I do still use them, and are scattered around my code files!